take_screenshot

 Implementation Reference

-- Core implementation of the take_screenshot tool: captures screen using pyautogui, converts to JPEG, and returns as MCP Image object.def take_screenshot() -> Image: """ Take a screenshot of the user's screen and return it as an image.
+- Core handler function that implements the screenshot capture logic using pyautogui, processes the image into a JPEG buffer, and returns it as an MCP Image object.def take_screenshot() -> Image: """ Take a screenshot of the user's screen and return it as an image.
 Use this tool anytime the user wants to look at something they're doing. """ import pyautogui buffer = io.BytesIO() # if the file exceeds ~1MB, it will be rejected by Claude screenshot = pyautogui.screenshot() screenshot.convert("RGB").save(buffer, format="JPEG", quality=60, optimize=True) return Image(data=buffer.getvalue(), format="jpeg")

-- screenshot_mcp_server/server/app.py:40-47 (registration)Registers the 'take_screenshot' MCP tool with a thin wrapper handler that delegates to the core implementation.@mcp_server.tool( name="take_screenshot", description="Take a screenshot of the user's screen and return it as an image", ) def screenshot_tool() -> Image: """Wrapper around the screenshot tool implementation""" return take_screenshot()
+- screenshot_mcp_server/server/app.py:40-47 (registration)Registers the 'take_screenshot' MCP tool with the server, providing the name, description, and a thin wrapper function that delegates to the core implementation.@mcp_server.tool( name="take_screenshot", description="Take a screenshot of the user's screen and return it as an image", ) def screenshot_tool() -> Image: """Wrapper around the screenshot tool implementation""" return take_screenshot()